-Tyler Tordsen is the Southeast Regional Director and State Director of Tribal Affairs for United States Senator Mike Rounds.
-His role includes helping South Dakotans through issues arising with the federal government, promoting communication to and from the Senator’s office and overseeing the operations and management of Senator Rounds’ Sioux Falls office.
+Before taking his new role with SMGA, Tyler spent eight years serving in the Office of U.S. Senator Mike Rounds as the Southeast Regional Director and State Director of Tribal Affairs.
+His duties included helping South Dakotans through issues arising with the federal government, promoting communication to and from the Senator’s office and overseeing the operations and management of Senator Rounds’ Sioux Falls office.

-Tyler is a lifelong South Dakotan who was born in Sioux Falls, grew up in Rapid City and is an enrolled member of the Sisseton-Wahpeton Sioux Tribe.
-He has a Bachelors of Science in political science and economics from the University of South Dakota, where as an undergraduate he served as president of the Lambda Chi Alpha fraternity, Tiospaye Student Council and USD Student Body.
+He is a lifelong South Dakotan who was born in Sioux Falls, grew up in Rapid City and is an enrolled member of the Sisseton-Wahpeton Sioux Tribe.
+He has a Bachelors of Science in political science and economics from the University of South Dakota, where as an undergraduate served as the president of the USD Student Body, Lambda Chi Alpha fraternity, and Tiospaye Student Council.

 Tyler, his wife Erika, and their two sons Emmett and Atlas currently live in Sioux Falls.